-A similar behavior is observed in a second case described in Table~\ref{tab:limitations_2}, where all sources are allocated one of the label that was present in the original mixture, but two sources' labels are swapped (``dishes" and ``pour").
-Here there are now two FN+FP and a TP while the CA-SDR calculates the results as if there are three TP.
-The SDR relative to the sources classified as ``cough" ($\text{SDR}(*\hat{u}_2, u_1)$) and as ``dishes" ($\text{SDR}(*\hat{u}_1, u_2)$) will be very low (possibly negative) as the estimated sources are not match to the correct target sources.
-This could be the sign of a poor separation or an incorrect classification.
-When matching the sources based on the optimal permutation in terms of SDR this source swapping becomes explicit (\textit{cf}. the rightmost column).
+A similar behavior is observed in a second case described in Table~\ref{tab:limitations_2}, where all sources are allocated one of the labels that were present in the original mixture, but two sources' labels are swapped (``dishes" and ``pour").
+Here, there are now two FNs, two FPs, and a TP, while the CA-SDR calculates the results as if there were three TPs.
+The SDR relative to the sources classified as ``cough" i.e., $\text{SDR}(*\hat{s}_2, s_1)$ and as ``dishes" i.e., $\text{SDR}(*\hat{s}_1, s_2)$ will be negative as the estimated sources are not matched with the correct target sources.
+This again could be the sign of a poor separation or an incorrect classification.
+When matching the sources based on the optimal permutation in terms of SDR, this source swapping becomes explicit (\textit{cf}. the rightmost column).

-In both cases, classification error can reflect in SDR as low SDR values (as long as the classes predicted are in the set of classes present in the input mixture).
-This is ambiguous as low SDR could also reflect properly classified sources but with poor separation.
+In both cases, classification errors can result in low CA-SDR values.
+However, this is ambiguous, as a low CA-SDR value could also reflect properly classified sources with poor separation.